If you’re not familiar with the Warframe video game, you can first check our Warframe setting article.

 A matter of scale

-Establishing a fact-based scale for the ordnance in Warframe ain’t gonna work.
+Establishing an in-game-facts-based scale for the ordnance in Warframe ain’t gonna work.

 - Each weapon goes through 30 levels as it gains experience.